HolgerHuo/blog/content/posts/provision-kubernetes/index.en.md

 ---
 title: 'Provisioning a Highly-Available Production Kubernetes Cluster'
 date: 2025-11-12T01:27:23+08:00
-description: This documentation will guide you through setting up a production-level High-Available multi-node Kubernetes cluster using kubeadmin, containerd, kube-vip, cilium, and MetalLB.
+description: This documentation will guide you through setting up a production-level High-Available multi-node Kubernetes cluster using kubeadmin, containerd, kube-vip, cilium, MetalLB, and OpenEBS.
-summary: This documentation will guide you through setting up a production-level High-Available multi-node Kubernetes cluster using kubeadmin, containerd, kube-vip, cilium, and MetalLB.
+summary: This documentation will guide you through setting up a production-level High-Available multi-node Kubernetes cluster using kubeadmin, containerd, kube-vip, cilium, MetalLB, and OpenEBS.
 author: holger
 categories:
   - Programming